 A picture of one of the temple guardians.
 There were four of them total, and they were located in the front of the temple.

 Prayers written by Buddhist worshippers…

 Another temple guardian: this figure was guarding the Buddha pictured above.

 By far the coolest shrine I saw at Cheoneunsa Temple.

 Moving on to my time at Maengjongjuk Theme Park!
 I really enjoyed exploring this bamboo forest.
 If you’re a fan of nature (or even if you’re not), you’ll love hiking here.
 Remember to wear sneakers though because some of the hills here are pretty steep.
-FYI: you also have the option of hiking up further.

 I didn’t even know anchovies came in this size?